EasonC13/eason.phd/content/authors/admin/_index.md

     url: https://hcii.cmu.edu/people/i-sheng-eason-chen

 # Short bio (displayed in user profile at end of posts)
-bio: Eason is a PhD student in HCII at CMU working on AI in education, HCI, learning sciences, and agentic systems.
+bio: Eason is a PhD student in HCII at CMU who builds AI systems for learning, feedback, and human-AI interaction.

 # Interests to show in About widget
 interests: